Kalschatzi/learning_platform/content/module2/3-hash-map-deep-dive.md

 ### Buckets

 Internally, a HashMap uses an array of buckets (or slots).
-Each bucket can store multiple key-value pairs if there are collisions (i.e., two keys having the same hash code).
+Each bucket can store multiple key-value pairs in case of collisions (i.e., two keys having the same hash code).
 When inserting or searching for a key, the hash function maps the key to a specific bucket.

 ### Collisions